-Loango National Park encompasses 115,100 ha and is one of thirteen national parks created in Gabon in 2002.
-The park's diverse coastal habitat protects part of the 22,000 ha Iguéla Lagoon.
-The area is a relatively pristine landscape where large mammals wander onto the beaches and even enter the Atlantic Ocean.
-The Park employs 38 workers and the most recent management plan dates from 2007 (this plan will be updated as a part of the PFP project).
-The park has the world's second largest concentrations and varieties of whales and dolphins.
+Loango is one of thirteen national parks created in Gabon in 2002.
+Loango National Park protects diverse coastal habitat, including part of the 220 km2 Iguéla Lagoon.
+The area also remains a relatively pristine landscape where large mammals wander onto the beaches and even enter the Atlantic Ocean.
+Often called the 'Land of surfing hippos', the Loango National Park is a must-see in Gabon, as it offers extensive panoramas and the opportunity to observe elephants, buffalos, hippos, gorillas and leopards venturing onto the white sand beaches.
+After South Africa, the world's largest concentration and variety of whales and dolphins can be found right of the Loango coast.